On this page

 Archives of Sexuality & Gender

-A collection of primary sources on social, political, health, and legal issues impacting LGBTQ communities around the world since 1940.
+Monographs, manuscripts, correspondence, and ephemera from 1600 to 1940, as well as texts, photographs, and illustrations on health, politics, age, race/ ethnicity, and social and economic issues in relation to LGBTQ rights and women's rights since 1940.
 Rare and unique content from newsletters, organisational papers, government documents, manuscripts, pamphlets, and other types of primary sources sheds light on the gay rights movement, activism, the HIV/AIDS crisis, and more.

 Use "Advanced" search for more flexibility in searching.
 Use "topic finder" to search or topics.
 E.g. film or cinema or "motion picture*"